chris-morse/Pokemon/README.md

 Text-based Pokemon game, to work on C++ skills

-To play, download as ZIP and enter makefile in terminal.
-Then enter
+To play, download as ZIP, unzip, navigate to folder in terminal, and enter

+makefile
 ./game